 True, this is all aesthetically beautiful.
 But it did not solve the problem of brands that wanted to stand out at the turn of the century.
-Indeed, their goal was to answer the desires of amateurs.
-Those who wanted to picture themselves in the future with a mechanical watch on their wrist.
+Their goal was to answer the desires of enthusiasts who wanted to picture themselves in the future with a mechanical watch on their wrist.
 And dials were the most appropriate medium to express that.
-So the most determined of the Maisons manufactured them very early in innovative materials such as carbon fiber.
+So the most determined of the brands manufactured them very early in innovative materials such as carbon fibre.

-In reality, given the difficulty of producing them at a decent price, many have simply affixed a varnish-coated carbon print on the brass disc.
-Well, who would try to dissemble everything just to check if it was real fibre and not a 3D imitation?
+In reality, given the difficulty of producing them at a decent price, many settled for applying a varnish-coated carbon print on the brass disc.
+But who would try to take the whole thing apart just to check if it was real fibre and not a 3D imitation?

 Carbon inspired others who were in search of originality to go looking for new ways to express modernity.
-Some decided to use carbon nanotubes, while others explored honeycomb dials.
-Even if a small number of contemporary dials still bear silicon, most watchmakers like the Pequignet Manufacture prefer more noble materials.
-Such as smoked or sanded sapphire crystal.
+Some were seduced by carbon nanotubes, while others explored honeycomb dials.
+Although a small number of contemporary dials are still made of silicon, most watchmakers, such as the Pequignet Manufacture, prefer more noble materials, like smoked or sanded sapphire.

-As for Seiko, the brand has already offered their aficionados the velvety softness of Arita ware on their Presage watch.
-And Omega has been producing high-tech ceramic dials for some time now.
-Which is a technology that ensures the enamel will last a long time and guarantees a greater resistance for their sports watches.
-Surprisingly enough, no one has mentioned dials made with a 3D machine for now.
-In fact, they may already exist, just like with Panerai and their sintered titanium cases.
-But those who manage the communication teams of the brands remain ignorant to questions and never say a word about their existence.
+As for Seiko, it has already offered aficionados the velvety softness of Arita ware on their Presage watch.
+Omega has also been producing high-tech ceramic dials for some time now.
+This technology ensures that the enamel will last a long time and makes sports watches much sturdier.
+Surprisingly enough, brands have failed to mention dials made with a 3D machine so far.
+Actually, they may probably already exist, just like with Panerai and their sintered titanium cases.
+But those who manage the brands’ marketing teams remain ignorant to questions and never say a word about their existence.

-Well, those same managers are much more talkative when it comes to reveal watches bearing mechanisms whose embedded complications have an action on the dial.
-Those pieces draw the attention for being unique and some Maisons have made it their specialty.
-For example, the manufactures Ulysse Nardin and Blancpain, or the jewellery Maison Van Cleef & Arpels, Bvlgari or the independent watchmaker Christophe Claret.
-All of them unveil frequently fine watchmaking pieces displaying playful (Bvlgari and Genta Mickey), biblical, technical (Franck Muller and the Crazy Hours) or fun (Blancpain and Ulysse Nardin) sketches that no lover of beautiful things could ignore.
+Well, those same managers are much more talkative when it comes to reveal watches bearing complication mechanisms that makes the dial move.
+Those pieces draw attention for being unique and some maisons have made it their specialty.
+For example, the manufactures Ulysse Nardin and Blancpain, the jewellery maison Van Cleef & Arpels, Bvlgari or the independent watchmaker Christophe Claret.
+All of them frequently unveil fine watchmaking pieces displaying playful (Bvlgari and Genta Mickey), biblical, technical (Franck Muller and the Crazy Hours) or fun (Blancpain and Ulysse Nardin) short plays, that no lover of beautiful things could ignore.

-Among the incredible kinetic feat on the dials, connoisseurs regularly cite pieces like the Metamorphosis by Montblanc or the Reverso Répétition Minutes à rideau by Jaeger-LeCoultre as references of the genre.
-To conclude this subject, which was deliberately exhaustive, we need to mention dials that are made up of the back of the mechanical movement’s plate and whose visible components are the animation.
+Among the incredible kinetic feat on the dials, connoisseurs regularly cite pieces like the Metamorphosis from Montblanc or the Reverso Répétition Minutes à rideau from Jaeger-LeCoultre as references of the genre.
+To conclude this subject, which was deliberately exhaustive, we must also mention dials that are made up of the back of the mechanical movement’s plate and whose visible components are the spectacle.

-And since they occupy an ever-increasing share of the watchmaking market, it is important to highlight the presence of digital dials of the new connected timepieces.
-They can change according to the desires of their owners, like the TAG Heuer Connected watches, and offer a multitude of faces and features, which traditional watchmakers can only dream about.
-Even more, they manage to imitate them graphically with talent, just like Moser & Cie does…
+And since they occupy an ever-increasing share of the watchmaking market, it is important to highlight the presence of digital dials, featuring on new connected timepieces.
+They can change according to the desires of their owners, like the TAG Heuer Connected watches, and offer a multitude of facets and features, which traditional watchmakers can only dream about.
+Nevertheless, some manage to imitate them with talent, just like Moser & Cie does…

 The ORIS SUN WUKONG ARTIST EDITION

-Special mention for the dial of the new Sun Wukong Artist Edition by Oris, which is very atypical.
-Created in collaboration with the Shanghai Animation Film Studio Co, it is produced in cloisonné enamel, which is a first for the Swiss watchmaker.
+Honourable mention to the dial of the new Sun Wukong Artist Edition by Oris, which is very atypical.
+Created in collaboration with the Shanghai Animation Film Studio Co, it was produced in cloisonné enamel, which is a first for the Swiss watchmaker.
 Nested inside the brand’s signature model (the Aquis Calibre 400), it displays a scene from the famous Chinese animated movie The Monkey King: Uproar in Heaven, in which the hero Sun Wukong arrives in front of the Dragon King’s palace.

-In 2021, Oris issued a version of Sun Wukong of 2,000 pieces.
-And now the arrival of a second model is the logical consequence, the timepiece is limited to 72 pieces, a number that was not chosen at random but corresponds to the number of forms in which the magical and mythical Chinese character can appear.
+In 2021, Oris had already issued a version of Sun Wukong in 2,000 pieces.
+And now the arrival of a second model is the logical next step.
+The timepiece is limited to 72 pieces, a number that was not chosen at random but corresponds to the number of forms in which the magical and mythical Chinese character can appear.

-Entirely made and painted by hand, which makes each piece unique, this miniature work of art requires up to three days of work to be finished.
+Each piece is unique, entirely made and painted by hand.
+This miniature work of art requires up to three days of work to be finished.

 Price: €23,500 – www.oris.ch